neuroinformatics-unit/HowTo/docs/source/programming/vscode-with-slurm-job.md

 NB: the node name in the provided URL might not match the actual node name assigned by SLURM.

-If by mistake you close your terminal window, the tunnel will continue to run till you reach the time limit.
-To rejoin the slurm job, you can use the following command if you know the job ID:
+If by mistake you close your terminal window, the tunnel will continue to run until you reach the time limit.
+To rejoin the SLURM job, you can use the following command if you know the job ID:

 ```{code-block} console
 $ sattach <JOBID>.0